tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 - The town
 - baricade up

-- Is it problematic that the goblins have
+- Is it problematic that the goblins have mind control? slave race xxxxxxxxxx inter

 - Whose at play
 	- goblin mayor
 	- mindless and comander kael